FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

  0.05613964 0.06542112 2.8379264  2.9023972  3.5701406  3.2074358
  4.0569873  2.9304545  2.7463424  2.823191   2.959007  ]
 ```
-The notebook also shows traditional Poisson regression using Scikit-Learn overfits the training set and yields implausible coefficients.
+The notebook also shows that the traditional Poisson regression using Scikit-Learn overfits the training set and yields implausible coefficients.
 Comparing the coefficients from above to the ones of the Poisson regression for the same store, i.e.

 ```commandline